SpencerJobe/TypesJS/README.md

 types.check(test,TNumber,true); //Fails, test is not a number
 ```
+#

-**types.checkArgs( arguments , _type_ , [hardFail] )** : Returns true if the provided arguments match the provide type.
-If the optional hardFail is set to true, then checkArgs will throw an error if the arguments don't match the type.
-This function is designed for use inside a function to check the values passed to it.
-The `arguments` parameter should always be JavaScript's **`arguments`** variable as seen in the example below.
+#### `types.checkArgs( <arguments> , <type> , [hardFail] )`
+Returns true if the provided arguments match the provide type.
+If the optional `[hardFail]` is set to true, then checkArgs will throw an error if the arguments don't match the type.
+This function should be used inside a function to check the values passed to it.
+The `<arguments>` parameter should always be JavaScript's **`arguments`** variable as seen in the example below.

-Furthermore, the `type` parameter should be defined as an object literal who's properties correspond to the expected types of the arguments passed to the containing function.
+Furthermore, the `<type>` parameter should be defined as an object literal who's properties correspond to the expected types of the arguments passed to the containing function.
 ```javascript

   var IAdd = {